-With that said, there are things to consider when deciding whether to bring a German Shepherd to an apartment.
-Keeping large energetic dogs in small spaces boils down to management by the owner.
+That said, there are things to consider before you bring a GSD back to your apartment.
+Keeping big and energetic dogs in small spaces boils down to management by the owner.
 Read on to learn the ideal way to keep a GSD in an apartment.

 The first thing you must consider is the apartment complex.
-Not every apartment building allows dogs, especially dogs of this stature.
-Though an apartment may be “dog-friendly,” they may have both weight and size limits.
+Not every apartment building allows dogs, especially dogs of this size.
+Though an apartment may be “dog-friendly,” they may have have weight limits and age requirements.

-Even though your GSD may be a small puppy, they’ll eventually grow to their adult size (in roughly a year or so).
-That being the case, make sure to consult with your landlord or apartment company before bringing home a German Shepherd.
+Even though your GSD may be a small puppy, they’ll eventually grow to its adult size (in roughly a year or so).
+That being the case, make sure to consult with your landlord or apartment company before you go ahead and bring home a German Shepherd.

 As ridiculous as it sounds, some apartment complexes will outright ban specific breeds that they deem dangerous and aggressive.
-These type of dogs range from Pit Bulls to Bulldogs and even German Shepherds.
+These dogs include Pit Bulls, Chow Chows, Rottweilers, Dobermanns and German Shepherds.

-A common mistake that many owners is being dishonest with the landlord (It will come back to bite you!)
-For example, lying about the breed of a puppy isn’t always as obvious, especially to those that aren’t often exposed to dogs.
-They may claim that their German Shepherd is a Labrador Retriever or a Husky.
+A common mistake that many owners make is being dishonest with the landlord (It will come back to bite you!)
+For example, lying about the breed of a puppy isn’t always as obvious, especially to those who aren’t often exposed to dogs.

 Apartment Living: German Shepherd Basic Needs

 As mentioned, German Shepherds have a lot of basic needs that need to be met if they’re going to be living in an apartment.
-Don’t expect to leave your dog home all day and think that’s okay.
+Don’t expect to leave your dog at home all day and think that’s okay.
 By doing so, you’re probably going to cause more trouble in the end.

 1. Physical Exercise

 German Shepherds are herding dogs with the mentality of a working dog.
 As a result, they have a ton of excess energy that needs to be depleted on a daily basis.
-The problem with the lack of a large enclosed backyard is they aren’t able to get the exercise themselves.

-One of the most important factors in German Shepherds thriving in an apartment is if you’re able to provide their physical needs.
 If you live in an apartment and you’re busy with work or other activities, then a German Shepherd is not right for you.
 Of course you could hire dog walkers, but it really takes away from bonding with your dog.

-Daily activity not only keeps them physically healthy, but also mentally healthy.
+Daily activity not only keeps them physically healthy, but also mentally stable.
 In other words, the last thing you want is a German Shepherd that’s bored out of his or her mind.
-This can lead to destructive behavior in the apartment while you’re out at work.
+A bored German Shepherd will likely show destructive behavior in the apartment while you’re out at work.

 According to the American Kennel Club, these dogs need around 2 hours of exercise a day.
 Sounds like a lot to you?
-Then stay clear of these dogs.
+Then you’re probably better off with another breed.

 2. Mental Stimulation

-This is another highly important factor to consider when debating to bring a German Shepherd into the apartment.
+This is another important factor to consider if you plan to bring a German Shepherd into the apartment.
 In fact, this may be equally as important as physical activities.

-German Shepherds are one of the most intelligent dog breeds in the world.
+German Shepherds are some of the most intelligent dog breeds in the world.
 And, they should be treated as such.
-Smart dogs need a lot of mental stimulation.
-German Shepherds are no exception.
+Smart dogs need a lot of mental stimulation and German Shepherds are no exception.

-In addition to a couple hours of physical exercise, I would suggest daily obedience training or puzzles to stimulate their minds.
+In addition to a couple hours of physical exercise a day, I would highly suggest daily obedience training or puzzles to stimulate their minds.
 We suggest a little bit of obedience training every day, as these dogs are fantastic workers.
-They thrive best when they have a “job” to do.
-Whether it’s herding or commands, they’ll simply thrive at it.
-Make sure to bring in the dog treats.

-Another awesome way to get some mental activities in is with dog puzzles.
+One of the best ways to provide mental stimulation is with dog puzzles.
 If you provide interactive and interesting puzzles for German Shepherds, they’ll be mentally occupied for a good amount of time.

 - Outward Hound Ottosson Dog Puzzle – Sturdy and durable puzzle that requires your GSD to unlock the puzzle in order to access his or her favorite treats!